Bay Area Kundalini Yoga

 Until fairly recently, Kundalini Yoga was the exclusive and secretive domain of yogis in the far-off Himalayas and India.

-In 1968, Yogi Bhajan came to the West and began to teach this powerful, health-giving science openly.
-In 1970, he founded the Healthy, Happy, Holy Organization (3HO) to spread and to serve these teachings.
+In 1968, Yogi Bhajan came to the West and began to teach this

 Getting Started

-If you allow at least two hours between eating and practicing yoga, you will gain the maximum benefits.
-It is also easier to exercise on an empty stomach.
-If you must eat, have something light to tide you over.
+you will gain the maximum benefits.
+It is also easier to exercise on an

-A blanket or shawl may have many useful applications.
-You can sit on it, cover your body with it during deep relaxations, and use it to cover your back and shoulders during meditation.
+it, cover your body with it during deep relaxations, and use it to

 Tuning In